Hi! I’m Kate Frances Zarb.

 Passion Projects

 I create in a few guises, with my digital media project “Kae Zars From Mars” premiering at the 2024 New Zealand, Melbourne and Edinburgh Fringe Festivals.
+It explored Artificial Intelligence (AI), colonisation, Guy Debord’s ‘The Society of The Spectacle‘ theory and Creative Commons media’s potential.
+Read more here.

-I have worked extensively with the reclamation of digitised illustrations in the Public Domain via collage, specifically focusing on materials of Māori imagery.
+I also have worked with the cultural reclamation of digitised illustrations in the Public Domain via digital collage, focusing on Māori imagery that honours my Ngāti Raukawa tipuna (ancestors).
+See more here.

 Recent Blog